christiaangoossens/lovelace-wtw/README.md

 3. Add a card of type `type: 'custom:wtw-card'` (YAML) or 'WTW Card' (UI picker) to your dashboard.
 4. ???
 5. Profit!

-# Changes to the original by timjong93

-- Added support for installing through HACS
-- Added dark mode compatible version of the background
-- Replaced the mode indicator (fans in the middle) with just a number for better readability.